samirrajes/dissertation-project/README.md

 ### Conditional DCGAN
 The `cdcgan.ipynb` notebook covers the Conditional Deep Convolutional GAN (DCGAN).
 It enhances the generative capabilities of DCGAN by conditioning the generation process on class label information.

+All four notebooks include code for calculating quantitative metrics.

 ## Usage
 Open the notebook of choice within any Jupyter environment and execute the cells sequentially as per the instructions provided within the notebook.